-What is the cutest little spot in New Zealand?
-The answer is Hobbiton, the movie set for The Shire in both The Lord of the Rings and The Hobbit trilogies.
+What is the most charming spot in New Zealand?
+The answer is Hobbiton, the meticulously maintained movie set for The Shire in both The Lord of the Rings and The Hobbit trilogies.

 Hobbiton was constructed in 1999 for the filming of the Lord of the Rings trilogy.
 It was used for just several weeks of filming and not intended to be a permanent structure.
 Upon the release of the first Lord of the Rings movie, residents who lived in the area of Hobbiton recognized the nearby mountain range.
 Once the location of Hobbiton was discovered and the Lord of the Rings movies grew in popularity, fans began requesting tours of the movie set.